50gramx/trancescript-core/README.md

 ## 🛠️ Usage

 ### Getting Started
-1. Open `prototyper-youtube.html` in a web browser
-2. Use a local HTTP server (e.g., `python3 -m http.server 8000`)
+1. Open `index.html` in a web browser (or serve locally with `python3 -m http.server 8000`)
-3. Start building your YouTube user journeys
+2. Build your journeys and scenarios using the sample data in `data.js`

 ### Creating Scenarios
 1. **Add New Scenario**